usnistgov/NetSimulyzer-ns3-module/README.md

 {
     // ...

-    // Guard any visualizer references in code with the macro as well
+    // Guard any NetSimulyzer references in code with the macro as well
 #ifdef HAS_NETSIMULYZER
     auto orchestrator = CreateObject<netsimulyzer::Orchestrator> ("example.json");
     // ...